 You’ll head through the pretty villages of Charing and Westwell, these Kentish villages contain so much charm.
 Look out for the water mill and windmill both of which stand proudly in Charing.
 Charing is particularly delightful during the colder months with the frost on the rooftops resembling a winter wonderland!

 Cycle Route 18 is picked up upon meeting the River Stour which takes you through the market town of Ashford.
 This is an area rich in wildlife and more outstanding views.
 The interpretation panels along the route tell you more about this amazing landscape.

 Wye to Canterbury

-The final stretch of the Pilgrims trail takes you on a 17 mile stretch through the village of Wye and up the steep hills of Crundale, it’s a challenging climb but the astounding views from the top are well worth the effort.
+The final stretch of the Pilgrims trail takes you on a 17 mile stretch through the village of Wye.
+It’s a challenging climb but the astounding views from the top are well worth the effort.
 Heading down the other side into Chartham you’ll soon rejoin the Stour on a relatively new cycle trail which will take you into the heart of Canterbury, to the cathedral where your ride will end.